Sonat-Consulting/fagdag-kotlin-boc-agent/README.md

 ### Testing
 You can test against the ```WS:$HOST:8443/test``` websocket URI.
-It will only provide feedback on the correctness in terms placements strategy of your algorithm.
+It will only provide feedback on the correctness in terms of placements of your strategy.
  It does not warn about too slow response.

 ### Playing for real